-- include the agreed evidence as specified in the grant agreement - identify the total project value for the project, including a breakdown of: - the total eligible expenditure incurred - the total partner cash and in-kind contributions to the project - the total special purpose expenditure incurred - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date - be in the format provided in the grant agreement.
+- include the agreed evidence as specified in the grant agreement - identify the total project value for the project, including a breakdown of: - the total eligible expenditure incurred - the total partner cash and in-kind contributions to the project - the total special purpose expenditure incurred - include a declaration the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date - be in the format provided in the grant agreement.

-11.2.3.
-Ad-hoc report
+12.2.3.
+Ad-hoc reports

 We may ask you for ad-hoc reports on your project.
-This may be to provide an update on progress, or any significant delays or difficulties in completing the project.
+This may be to provide an update on progress, or any significant delays or difficulties in completing the project, or about any post project plans.

-11.3.
+12.3.
 Independent audits

 We will ask you to provide an annual independent audit report.
-An audit report will verify that you spent the grant in accordance with the grant agreement.
+An audit report will verify you spent the grant in accordance with the grant agreement.
 The audit report requires you to prepare a statement of grant income and expenditure.
 The report template is available on business.gov.au.
+We may also ask you to undertake performance audits of your security plan.

-11.4.
+12.4.
 Compliance visits